napari/docs/docs/howtos/extending/magicgui.md

 [napari issue tracker](https://github.com/napari/napari/issues/new/choose),
 describing your use case.
 ```
+(magicgui-return-annotations)=

 ## Return annotations

 The following napari types may be used as *return* type annotations in `magicgui`
-functions to add layers to napari from your `magicgui` function.
-The consequence of
+functions to add layers to napari from your `magicgui` function:
-each type is described below:

-- any napari {class}`~napari.layers.Layer` type, such as
+- napari {class}`~napari.layers.Layer` class or any of its subclasses, such as
   {class}`~napari.layers.Image` or {class}`~napari.layers.Points`
 - any of the `<LayerType>Data` types from {mod}`napari.types`, such as
   {attr}`napari.types.ImageData` or  {attr}`napari.types.LabelsData`
 - {attr}`napari.types.LayerDataTuple`
 - `List`s of {class}`napari.layers.Layer` or {attr}`napari.types.LayerDataTuple`

+The consequence of each type is described below:

 ### Returning a `Layer` subclass